Call for appointment:410-328-5947 410-328-5947

-Vestibular Schwannomas - commonly called by the misnomer, acoustic neuroma - are benign growths arising from the balance nerve.
-Because they are benign, the do not metastasize, or spread to other parts of the body.
-They are uncommon, and occur in approximately 10 people per million per year in the United States.
+Vestibular Schwannomas — commonly called by the misnomer, acoustic neuroma — are benign growths arising from the balance nerve.
+Because they are benign, the do not spread to other parts of the body.
+They are uncommon and occur in approximately 10 people per million per year in the United States.
 They tend to be found in patients older than 40 years.

-The vast majority (95%) of these tumors are sporadic, meaning they are not passed on through genes.
+The vast majority (95 percent) of these tumors are sporadic, meaning they are not passed on through genes.
 Sporadic tumors occur in only one ear, and there are no known risk factors.
-Rarely these tumors are associated with a genetic disease called Neurofibromatosis Type II.
+Rarely these tumors are associated with a genetic disease called neurofibromatosis Type II.
 Patients with Neurofibromatosis develop tumors at a younger age, usually have tumors on both sides and also have other manifestations, including benign tumors of the brain and dura (the covering of the brain).

-The diagnosis of Vestibular Schwannoma is made by history, hearing tests, and MRI scan.
-Gadolinium is a special contrast agent used during the MRI to allow visualization of the tumors.
+The diagnosis of vestibular schwannoma is made by history, hearing tests and MRI scan using a special contrast agent to allow visualization of the tumors.
 With good technique, MRI will show tumors as small as 2-4 millimeters.

 |MRI showing 2mm vestibular schwannoma in right internal auditory canal.||MRI showing bilateral vestibular schwannomas.|